AnirudhyaDas/Road-Accident-Analysis-Using-Machine-Learning/README.md

 # Road-Accident-Analysis-Using-Machine-Learning
 The goal of this project is to analyze a road accident dataset to uncover hidden patterns, understand factors contributing to accident severity, and explore how time, driver characteristics, and vehicle types influence road safety.
+The analysis uses feature engineering, exploratory data analysis (EDA), clustering, and time series modeling to gain actionable insights.